oliverius/logo/docs/part9.markdown

 ## Defining procedures

-Since we have all the tokens ready, it is time we can work on the parser, which is the part of the code that would make sense of the tokens.
+Since we have all the tokens ready it is time we can work on the parser, which is the part of the code that would make sense of the tokens.
 We have created already two stub methods to deal with `to` and `end`, that is, `execute_to()` and `execute_end()`.
-Before that we comment out the line in Interpreter we commented before for our tokenizer tests.
+Before that we comment out the line in Interpreter we commented before for our tokenizer tests so our interpreter will work again.

 For future reuse we need to be able to hold a list of procedures so when we need to call one we can point the current index inside, very similar to how we did with the loops.
 In fact, it is almost the same idea, when finding a procedure we save the procedure details (name, arguments and current index) and we don't do anything with the rest of the procedure until we hit `end` (because we are not executing it).